mpnally/Terrifically-Simple-JSON/README.md

 13. }
 ```

-Lines 3 and 7 violate rule 1—they introduce JSON objects that have no correspondence in the data model.
+Lines 3 and 8 violate rule 1—they introduce JSON objects that have no correspondence in the data model.
-Lines 2, 6, 8 and 9 violate rule 2—they introduce JSON names that are not properties of the entity in the data model.
+Lines 2, 7, 9 and 10 violate rule 2—they introduce JSON names that are not properties of an entity in the data model.
 Line 9 violates rule 3—`bornIn` is a property name, not a value.

 This example has 3 JSON objects, an array, and 6 name/value pairs.
 Nevertheless, it appears to only encode the same 3 properties